Branscombe is a village on the south east coast of Devon between Seaton and Sidmouth.

 This leads through to the main chamber which appears to be around 15 feet long and could be around 10 feet wide at the base.
 The wall near the entrance tunnel appears to be block built and at the other end (west) of the main chamber is another block built wall with a 25 inch 'doorway' with a wooden lintel intact and a square ventilation block to the left.
 This leads through to a small, second chamber which is only 19 inches long.
 This then has another squared opening which should lead through to the escape tunnel which would then open out around a third of the way down the steep slope.
 The smaller area is the same structure as the main chamber and equally as wide but separated by the block wall.
 Being this narrow it is difficult to understand the practical use of this area.
 Near to the escape it may have been used to store explosives etc as they would have been to hand while making an escape.

-The escape tunnel is again block lined with metal bars used to construct the root.
+The escape tunnel is again block lined with metal bars used to construct the roof.
 It leaves the main OB at an angle.
-It is 29 inches wide in side.
+It is 29 inches wide inside.
+It finishes at a 45 degree angle which is similar to the end of the escape tunnel at Hele Hill OB near Taunton.

 Sergeant Morgan Selley; “There were only seven of us and we were out at Blackbury Castle so no one would find us.
 The army had dug this big hole for our shelter in the ground out there.
 You got into in by what looked like a big badger hole which we would always cover over with turf and leaves when we left".